system76/tech-docs/src/models/thelio-major-b1-b2-r1-r2/repairs.md

 **Before you remove the lid, be sure to power off and unplug all cords from the computer.**

 1. First follow the steps in [Removing the Top Case.](#removing-the-top-case)
-2. It may also be helpful to [Remove the CPU Cooler Shroud.](#removing-the-shroud)
+2. It may also be helpful to [Remove the CPU Cooler duct.](#removing-the-duct)
 3. To remove your graphics card, twist off the 3 thumbscrews from the PCI bracket.
 4. Remove the GPU brace.
 Unscrew the bottom two screws, and then the top two screws, to remove the brace.
 Both the PCI bracket and the GPU brace keep your graphics card secure and in place (Fig 23).
 5. Remove the GPU from the PCIe slot by pressing on the release clip on the right.
 This is where your chosen (non-metal) poking tool may come in handy, to reach the clip on the board without trying to squeeze your hand between components.
 6. Disconnect the power cables from the GPU (if applicable), and tie back any cables you are not planning on using with the provided velcro straps.
 7. Now you are ready to install an alternative or [replacement GPU.](#replacing-the-gpu)
-8. If you are not planning on installing another GPU follow the steps to [Replace the CPU Cooler Shroud,](#replacing-the-shroud) [Replace the Top Case,](#replacing-top-case) and reconnect all cables and peripherals.
+8. If you are not planning on installing another GPU follow the steps to [Replace the CPU Cooler duct,](#replacing-the-duct) [Replace the Top Case,](#replacing-top-case) and reconnect all cables and peripherals.

 <!--[Removing the thumbscrews and GPU Bracket](../../pictures/thelio/thelio-b1/)